-Staff finds that the proposed Modification for Historic Review located at 712 4th Avenue can meet the requirements as described in the Oregon City Municipal Code.
-Therefore, the Community Development Director recommends the Historic Review Board review file MD 17-07, based upon the findings and exhibits contained in this staff report.
-Staff finds that this request is reasonable and suggests that the Board review this material in the specific context of this request.
-If the Board would like to consider a general policy regarding composite decking material, staff suggests doing so at a later date rather than using this specific request to set general policy.
+Staff finds that the proposed Modification for Historic Review located at 704 3rd Avenue can meet the requirements as described in the Oregon City Municipal Code.
+Therefore, the Community Development Director recommends the Historic Review Board approve file HR 19-06, based upon the findings and exhibits contained in this staff report.